-Take a look at Bitdefender Mobile Security if you are willing to pay for your Android antivirus solution, and the free version of Norton Mobile Security if you want strong malware protection without the additional cost.
+Take a look at Bitdefender Mobile Security or Norton Mobile Security if you are willing to pay for your Android antivirus solution, and the free version of Kaspersky Mobile Security if you want strong malware protection without the additional cost.
 Both are on our list of best Android antivirus apps, while Google Play Protect isn't.

 Google Play Protect costs and what's covered

 If your Android device has Google Play, it has Google Play Protect.
 You can choose to turn the service off if you wish, but as of 2018, it is turned on by default on all new Google-provisioned Android devices.

 To be clear, Google Play Protect is not a full antivirus solution like the other seven apps that I tested in early 2019, but it does try to protect your device from malware.